Camino Frances Day 12 – Hornillos del Camino to Itero de la Vega

 After just short of 10km we arrived in the medieval town of Castrojeriz.
 For Pilgrims who start walking from Castrojeriz they only have 450km to get to Santiago de Compostela.

-Castrojeriz sits on a hill in the middle of the plains and is dominated by a castle from the IX century which sits on the top of the hill. castrojeriz used to have 8 Pilgrims hostels in the Middle Ages., the Camino de Santiago was that busy !
+Castrojeriz sits on a hill in the middle of the plains and is dominated by a castle from the IX century which sits on the top of the hill.

 The French way route follows the Calle Oriente through the town and is harder walk than it looks.
-A lot of Pilgrims use castrojeriz as a stop over stage as it is a fabulous small town and has things to do whilst visiting.
+A lot of Pilgrims use Castrojeriz as a stop over stage as it is a fabulous small town and has things to do whilst visiting.

 All three of its churches are worth a visit, and a hike to the ruins of the castle provide a view of the surrounding land that is paralleled only by the climb out of town the next day.